 If You’ve Experienced Complications From a Transvaginal Mesh Implant

-If you have experienced complications following your transvaginal mesh surgery, you may be eligible for compensation for medical expenses, emotional trauma, and lost wages.
+If you or a loved one experienced complications associated with transvaginal mesh which required you to undergo surgery to remove, treat, or repair the mesh, you may be eligible for compensation for medical expenses, emotional trauma, and lost wages.
 However, it's crucial that you seek experienced legal representation to make sure your rights are protected throughout the litigation process.

 The skilled attorneys at Neblett, Beard & Arsenault are committed to assisting women who’ve been injured by transvaginal mesh used to treat POP and SUI.
 Schedule a free consultation to learn more.